isuppose-dev/beakobot.js/readme.md

 	- Client information
 		- Client Secret
 			- need to put this in DISCORD_TOKEN in .env
+		- Client ID
+			- need to put this in CLIENT_ID in .env

 - Bot
 	- Authorization Flow